 5. Most probably yes.

 I would be surprised if these assets are private ones.
-In terms of government assets, the culture is to build, use and dispose.
+In terms of government assets, the culture is to build, use and dispose of.
 Maintenance has not been a major aspect of it.
 In recent years we have taken steps for maintenance work to maintain power installations, and telecommunications, infrastructure in general.
 We have specifically allocated funds for maintenance in these basic infrastructure projects.
 But housing is managed on the basis of its own income.
-The government has inherited a lot of houses, and we are not building new ones except low cost housing and that is transferred to owners immediately so that they take care of it.
-But we still have government houses that are managed by public enterprise, and because this institution has no future—it has a past but no future—sooner or later it will disappear because we don’t have plans to own government housing indefinitely.
+The government has inherited a lot of houses, and we are not building new ones except low-cost housing and that is transferred to owners immediately so that they take care of it.
+But we still have government houses that are managed by the public enterprise, and because this institution has no future—it has a past but no future—sooner or later it will disappear because we don’t have plans to own government housing indefinitely.
 Over time, we will either bulldoze it of transfer it to the private sector.
-And there has not been a culture of maintaining these housing, so public assets are not properly cared for specially real estate type of assets of the government.
+And there has not been a culture of maintaining these housing, so public assets are not properly cared for, especially real estate type of assets of the government.
 And some of it might come to the private sector; after all, those who run private housing might have been working in the public sector and sort of inherited the culture from where they were working initially.

 6. Unemployment.
 How severe is it and what is being done to alleviate it?

-In terms of unemployment, we have been perhaps lucky in the sense that rural-urban migration is extremely low, probably the lowest in the Africa.
+In terms of unemployment, we have been perhaps lucky in the sense that rural-urban migration is extremely low, probably the lowest in Africa.
 This is partly a reflection of our focus on rural development and land ownership system in Ethiopia.
-So the influx from the rural areas that, traditionally, created portions of unemployment in urban area, it is not happening anymore.
+So the influx from the rural areas that, traditionally, created portions of unemployment in the urban area, it is not happening anymore.
 The young people from the rural areas stay behind in the urban areas after they complete their education.
 Most of them don’t go back, to the rural areas, but they have some education.
 So unemployment in the urban areas is much lower than it was, let’s say, five years ago.
-Second reason why it is lower is because we have network programs here, small and micro enterprise sector, we train young people, engage them in all sorts of public projects to give skills, employment opportunity and startup capital as a result of the work that they do.
-That has lessened the pressure but I can only say that the pressure has been reduced, it is not removed, it is never removed, and in countries such as Ethiopia you don’t have unemployment insurance programs.
+The second reason why it is lower is because we have network programs here, small and micro-enterprise sector, we train young people, engage them in all sorts of public projects to give skills, employment opportunity and startup capital as a result of the work that they do.
+That has lessened the pressure but I can only say that the pressure has been reduced, it is not removed, it is never removed, and in countries such as Ethiopia, you don’t have unemployment insurance programs.
 So it remains to be a significant challenge but not as big as it used to be five or six years ago.

 Edible oil and sugar: We are at a tussle with the private sector who were distributing edible oil and sugar, because it had been monopolized by a small group of about five businessmen and they were charging exorbitant prices (what is called rent-seeking), and so we had to distribute it through cooperatives, and the traditional channels of distribution has interrupted sugar and edible oil.
 So we had a shortage in the recent weeks but it is an artificial shortage because we are not trying to restructure the distribution and retail sector– it used to be a forest where nobody knew who was who, whose income was what, and so on.
 So we are requiring everybody to have a tax identification number, like the social security number.
 And most of our businessmen don’t like it.
 So it is a difficult task.